R-54/node_interview_1/README.md

-Start the app with: npm start
+Start the app with: npm run dev